opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 The Github workflow in [lucene-snapshots.yml](.github/workflows/lucene-snapshots.yml) is a Github worfklow executable by maintainers to build a top-down snapshot build of lucene.
 These snapshots are available to test compatibility with upcoming changes to Lucene by updating the version at [version.properties](buildsrc/version.properties) with the `version-snapshot-sha` version.
 Example: `lucene = 10.0.0-snapshot-2e941fc`.
+Note that these snapshots do not follow the typical Maven ecosystem naming convention with a (case sensitive) SNAPSHOT suffix, so these snapshots are considered "releases" by build systems such as the `mavenContent` repository filter in Gradle or `releases` artifact policies in Maven.

 ### Flaky Tests